sfstoolbox/sfs-matlab/README.md

-With the files in <code>SFS_monochromatic</code> you can simulate a monochromatic sound field in a specified area for different techniques like WFS and NFCHOA.
+With the files in <code>SFS_monochromatic</code> you can simulate a monochromatic sound field in a specified area for different techniques like WFS and NFC-HOA.
 The area can be a 3D cube, a 2D plane, a line or only one point.
 This depends on the specification of <code>X,Y,Z</code>.
 For example
 <code>[-2 2],[-2 2],[-2 2]</code> will be a 3D cube;
 <code>[-2 2],0,[-2 2]</code> the xz-plane; <code>3,2,1</code> a single point.